International Cytokine & Interferon Society: Cytokine Society Leadership

 The International Cytokine & Interferon Society has an elected Council that oversees operations.
 Curt Horvath (Northwestern University, USA) is President (2025-2027), and Karen Mossman (McMaster University, Canada) is President-Elect.
 Sarah Gaffen (University of Pittsburgh, USA) is immediate Past-President.

 History

 The ICIS was created from two founder groups: The International Cytokine Society (ICS) and the International Society for Interferon and Cytokine Research (ISICR).
 The two organizations merged to become the International Cytokine and Interferon Society in 2013.
+In 2025, the membership voted to change the name of the society to "The Cytokine Society" which will officially take effect in late 2026.

 Annual Meetings

-International Cytokine & Interferon Society holds annual conferences around the world, usually in October or November.
+The Cytokine Society holds annual conferences around the world, usually in October or November.
 The 2024 conference was held jointly with the Korean Association of Immunology at the COEX Convention & Exhibition Center Seoul, Korea.
 The conference featured keynote speakers Professors Judi Allen (University of Manchester) and Nobel Laureate Drew Weissman (University of Pennsylvania).
 The 2025 ICIS meeting was held Nov 2-5 in Seattle Washington and featured Nobel Laureates David Baker (University of Washington) and Charlie Rice (Rockefeller University), and Lasker Award Winner Zhijian (James) Chen (UT Southwestern).